 “Creating predictive algorithms on our own showed great opportunity, but it took so long that it wasn’t scalable or sustainable,” explained David Higginson, Executive Vice President and Chief Innovation Officer.
 “One model took nine months, and would take another nine months if we wanted to make any changes.”

 AI – Without a Data Science Team

-Phoenix Children’s turned to DataRobot AI Cloud for the promise of automating its predictive analytics and for ease of use for business and IT users.
+Phoenix Children’s turned to DataRobot AI Platform for the promise of automating its predictive analytics and for ease of use for business and IT users.

-“DataRobot AI Cloud was the most automated solution we looked at,” Higginson said.
+“DataRobot AI Platform was the most automated solution we looked at,” Higginson said.
 “We’re not statisticians, and have no dedicated staff for this, but we felt comfortable that we could do it ourselves.”

 “DataRobot staff typically respond the same day, if not within hours,” said William Donegan, Data Architect, IT.
 “The guidance they provide on the impact of different approaches to feature development, and their ability to answer questions about complex subjects in understandable terms has been really helpful.”

 Phoenix Children’s applies DataRobot AI Platform for both clinical and operational applications.
 The healthcare system knew that a certain percentage of children who present with other health concerns may actually have undiagnosed malnutrition.
 If they could identify cases of malnutrition, they could intervene and influence outcomes.